 The District's net position increased during the most recent fiscal year.
-The majority of the increase is the result of the Developer contributions toward construction costs.
+The majority of the increase is the result of the Developer contributions toward construction costs and the receipt of prepaid assessments.

 Key elements of the change in net position are reflected in the following table: